-Organization’s Vision, Values, Mission, and Goals The Department of Career Development and Life Skills Training at the Royal Alberta College values diversity, inclusion, opportunity, and dedication.
-Its mission is to guide Alberta’s youth in the face of current employment challenges, aiming to provide learners with the skills, knowledge, career counselling, and training that will enable them to gain employment, all in an inclusive and supportive environment that fosters lasting relationships.
+The Department of Career Development and Life Skills Training at the Royal Alberta College values diversity, inclusion, opportunity, and dedication.
+Its mission is to guide Alberta’s youth in the face of current employment challenges, aiming to provide learners with the skills, knowledge, career counseling, and training that will enable them to gain employment, all in an inclusive and supportive environment that fosters lasting relationships.

-General Experience, Knowledge, and Expertise Collectively, our organization has more than 160 years of experience in training, educating, and counselling the aforementioned demographics.
+Collectively, our organization has more than 160 years of experience in training, educating, and counseling the aforementioned demographics.
 The department is structured to include many internal, professional resources that include an advisory panel where department members can find professional resources for the needs of clients that would normally take months to process; whereby we can thus easily request a “side referral” to another internal resource in order to benefit our learners in a variety of ways and areas; moreover, the department has a contingent of outside resources from each of their personal and professional networks.

-Who we help: We assist learners that enrolled in our programs that include, and are not limited to:
+We assist learners enrolled in our programs that include, and are not limited to

-- Unemployed or marginally employed young adult Albertan’s
+- Unemployed or marginally employed young adult Albertan

 - Our Indigenous People